 Alluding to the fact that alternate anthers are usually infertile (Amaranthaceae).
 Joy weed.
-Used in the main for foliage effect, these half-hardy shrubby perennials have brightly coloured foliage.
+Used in the main for foliage effect, these half-hardy shrubby perennials have brightly colored foliage.
 The flowers are insignificant and are not usually allowed to develop.

-Cultivation An ordinary ,garden soil is suitable and a sunny position should be chosen.
+Cultivation An ordinary garden soil is suitable and a sunny position should be chosen.
 Plant 2 inches apart for massed effect.
 Set the plants out in May and lift in September after the first frost, when they are trimmed to 3-4 inches.
 Store for winter on the dry side in a temperature of 60-65°F (16-18°C).
 Propagate by division of stored plants in spring, rooted offsets being grown on.
 Cuttings can be taken in August, rooted with heat in winter and potted in spring.